-Top updates: Iran’s Arak reactor, Israeli hospital hit in latest strikes

-Tel Aviv said Ayatollah Khamenei ‘can no longer be allowed to exist’ after hospital strike.
+Top updates: India to evacuate its nationals from Israel amid conflict with Iran

+Indian citizens in Israel who wish to leave will be evacuated through the land borders and thereafter by air to India, said the Ministry of External Affairs on Thursday.

+The ministry also urged all Indian citizens to register with the embassy in Tel Aviv to facilitate the evacuations.

-The Israeli military announced on Thursday that it targeted the Arak nuclear reactor in Iran overnight and struck what it claimed was a nuclear weapons development site in the Natanz area.
+The development came hours after the Israeli military announced that it targeted the Arak nuclear reactor in Iran overnight and struck what it claimed was a nuclear weapons development site in the Natanz area.

 The Arak facility is a partially built heavy-water research reactor, also known as Khondab.